 At Ormiston Denes Academy, we are working hard to promote our students’ literacy and ensure they all achieve to the very best of their ability.
 We believe all teachers are teachers of literacy.
-The key skills of reading, writing, and oral communication are what enable students to access all areas of the curriculum.
+The key skills of reading, writing, and oral communication are what enable students to access all areas of the curriculum and wider society.

 This will be achieved through:

 Knowing the meaning of words and having the ability to decode language is crucial for child development.
 Therefore, the acquisition and command of vocabulary is key to their learning and progress across the whole curriculum.
 Research shows that the larger a student’s vocabulary the better able to comprehend and infer meaning.
 We are committed as a school to broadening our students’ vocabulary and narrowing the word gap that inhibits their academic progress.

 Through curriculum planning, we explicitly address students’ vocabulary needs through direct-instruction and it is a key focus in the classroom.
 The explicit teaching about words and their meaning is teacher-led.
 The school-wide process for teaching new vocabulary and thinking about it to form deep connections is as follows: read it, define it, draw it, use it, link it, deconstruct it and dig deeper.

 We believe students are entitled to experience a wide range of reading texts during their time at the school and that reading is a vital aspect for academic and wider development of each student.
 Reading should be challenging for all reading abilities and it is the role and responsibility of all educators to be aware of how reading develops so we can better support students.